oroinc/documentation/backend/entities-data-management/reports-and-segments.rst

 ``source``

     The ``source`` property describes which data need to be fetched from the database to collect all data needed for the report.
-As you can see, you are able to use all the features that you already know from the Doctrine query builder.
-The ``acl_resource`` specifies the ACL a user has to fullfil to be able to access the data grid.
+As you can see, you can use all the features you already know from the Doctrine query builder.
+The ``acl_resource`` specifies the ACL a user has to fulfill to be able to access the data grid.

     .. seealso::